msomi22/designpatterns/proxy/README.md

 * You are able to perform something before or after the request reaches it destination/"original object".
 * Proxy pattern can be grouped into either remote proxy, virtual proxy or protection proxy.
      1. Remote proxy: Interract with a remote resource.
-     2. Virtual prxy: Controls access to resource that is expensive to create.
+     2. Virtual proxy: Controls access to resource that is expensive to create.
      3. Protection proxy: Controls access management.
 * **But why would you want to do this?**
 * Mh!
 Interesting question